umputun/spot/README.md

   variable `$SPOT_FILE` to define the playbook file path.
 - `t`, `--task=`: Specifies the task name to execute.
 The task should be defined in the playbook file.
   If not specified all the tasks will be executed.
 - `-d`, `--target=`: Specifies the target name to use for the task execution.
 The target should be defined in the playbook file and can represent remote hosts, inventory files, or inventory URLs.
+If not specified the `default` target will be used.
 User can pass a host name or IP instead of the target name for a quick override.
-If not specified the `default` target will be used.
 - `-c`, `--concurrent=`: Sets the number of concurrent hosts to execute tasks.
 Defaults to `1`, which means hosts will be handled  sequentially.
 - `-h, --host=`: Specifies the destination host(s) for the task execution.
 Overrides the host(s) defined in the playbook file for the specified target.
-Provide the `-h` flag multiple times with different hosts names or ips to set multiple destination hosts, e.g., `-h example1.com -h example2.com`
+Providing the `-h` flag multiple times with different hosts names or ips sets multiple destination hosts, e.g., `-h example1.com -h example2.com`
 - `--inventory-file=`: Specifies the inventory file to use for the task execution.
 Overrides the inventory file defined in the playbook file.